Multiple people dead in Milwaukee shooting at Molson Coors

 MILWAUKEE — Multiple people were killed Wednesday in a shooting on the Molson Coors Brewing Co. campus, Milwaukee Mayor Tom Barrett said.

-The dead include the shooter, said Barrett, who did not give an exact number of people killed in Wednesday's shooting.
+The dead include the shooter, said Barrett, who did not give an exact number of people killed.

+President Donald Trump addressed the shooting before speaking at the White House with reporters about steps his administration is taking to combat the coronavirus.
+He said the attacker killed five people and wounded others.

+“Our hearts break for them and their loved ones,” the president said.
+"We send our condolences.
+We’ll be with them, and it’s a terrible thing, a terrible thing.”

 Police tweeted that there was no longer an active threat.
 Authorities did not immediately release details about the shooter or how the shooting unfolded.